 The tea houses we use usually have twin sharing rooms.
 For a variety of reasons, e.g. size, unreliable communication, it is not a reliable or practical possibility to guarantee single rooms in tea houses.
 Additionally, during the trekking season tea houses are very busy, and it goes against the ethos of mountain trekking to turn people away from shelter in lodges.
 If you are travelling without a companion and would like a single room in a tea house this may sometimes be possible upon payment of a small supplement on the spot (usually around \$10.)
 Alternatively if the tea house has an odd number of guests on the night you may be lucky and find yourself in a room on your own.
-However it is more likely be someone within your group but when the tea-houses are busy, it could even be someone else.
+However it is more likely you will share with someone (of the same sex obviously).
+This would most likely be someone within your group but when the tea houses are busy, it could even be someone else.
 Be prepared for this!